Projective, Sparse, and Learnable Latent Position Network Models: BACKGROUND

 for some constant $C \in \mathbb{R}_+$.
 That is, the number of edges scales $\Theta(e(n))$.
 A dense graph could also be called $n^2$-sparse in expectation.

-It is worth noting that sparsity and $e(n)$-sparsity are asymptotic properties of graphs.
-They are defined for a sequence of growing stochastic graphs, not a single finite realization.
-This definition is contrary to the informal use of ``sparse'' to refer to finite graphs with a few edges.
-It also differs from the definition of sparsity used in \citet{Rastelli-sparse-weighted-networks}, which pertains to weighted graphs.
-Although in practice we only observe finite realizations of graph, the notion of sparsity remains useful because many finite network models naturally extend to models over a growing sequence of networks.
+Note that sparsity and $e(n)$-sparsity are asymptotic properties of graphs, defined for increasing sequences of graphs but not for finite realizations.
+These definitions differ from the informal use of ``sparse graph'' to refer to a single graph with few edges.
+It also differs from the definition of sparsity for weighted graphs used in \citet{Rastelli-sparse-weighted-networks}.
+In practice, we typically observe a single finite realization of a graph, but the notion of sparsity remains useful because many network models naturally define a sequence of networks.